WebexCC-SA/LAB-2851/docs/lab3_injecting_JDS_event.md

-# WxCC Flow Designer Integration with CJDS
+# WxCC Flow Designer Integration with CJDS :telephone:

 ## Lab 3.1 Query JDS in an IVR flow for greeting customization.
 ???+ webex "Instructions"